If you are deciding between a Maine Coon vs Russian Blue, it might be hard to choose between two such gorgeous breeds.

 These cats were first discovered in Maine by farmers and sailors who kept them for their superior hunting abilities.

-Before this, it is believed the Maine Coon’s distant ancestors were once the cats of Vikings.
+Before this, the Maine Coon’s distant ancestors were thought to be cats owned by Vikings!

-The Norwegian Forest cat, the Maine Coon’s closest relative, was likely brought by ship to North America, where they then mated with local cats until a new breed was formed (source 1).
+The Norwegian Forest cat, the Maine Coon’s closest relative, was likely brought by ship to North America, where they then mated with local cats forming a new breed.

 Maine Coons are the biggest domesticated cats in the entire world.

-Their eyes are round and wideset, giving them an open, sweet facial expression (source 1).
+These cats’ eyes are round and wide-set, giving them an open, sweet facial expression.

-Maine Coons have long to medium fur.
-Their fur is longest on their haunches, shoulders, chest, and paws.
+Maine Coons have long to medium fur that is longest on their: